M7 (New York City bus): History

 The Ninth Avenue Railroad's Ninth Avenue Line used the southernmost part of Columbus Avenue, but cut over along Broadway to use Amsterdam Avenue to Harlem.
 On December 30, 1892, the Columbus and Ninth Avenue Railroad acquired a franchise from the city to build along Columbus Avenue from Broadway to 110th Street, with a branch west on 106th Street to Amsterdam Avenue.
 It was soon authorized to build in 109th Street and Manhattan Avenue to 116th Street.
 The company was consolidated into the Metropolitan Street Railway on November 7, 1895.

 Columbus Avenue cars were operated by the Metropolitan along their Broadway Line from lower Manhattan to Midtown, and then along the 53rd Street Crosstown Line (later the 59th Street Crosstown Line) west to 9th Avenue/Columbus Avenue.
 Cable cars were used from the line's opening on December 6, 1894 until May 1901.
 After the Metropolitan system was split in 1913, and the Third Avenue Railway acquired the 59th Street Crosstown, 53rd Street was again used.

 Buses were substituted for streetcars by the New York City Omnibus Corporation on March 25, 1936.
 In 1956 it was renamed Fifth Avenue Coach Lines, and the Manhattan and Bronx Surface Transit Operating Authority replaced it in 1962.
 When Columbus and Amsterdam Avenues became one-way streets, northbound buses were moved to Amsterdam Avenue.

-Pedestrianization of Broadway in Times Square and Herald Square in 2009 led to southbound buses using 7th Avenue instead of Broadway from 59th Street to 14th Street.
-Consequently, the 14th Street terminus was shifted to 6th Avenue.
+The pedestrianization of Broadway in Times Square and Herald Square in 2009 led southbound buses to be rerouted onto Seventh Avenue instead of Broadway between 59th Street and 14th Street.
+Consequently, the 14th Street terminus was shifted to Sixth Avenue.

 On November 28, 2018, the route's southern terminal was moved to 18th Street and Sixth Avenue.
 Southbound buses began to run on 16th Street to reach the terminal.
 As of 2020, the M7 has been restored to 14th Street and Sixth Avenue.

+On July 24, 2023, the MTA began a 6-month pilot program where mobility passengers can use an automatic securing device on select M7 buses.
+Named the Quantum Self Securement Station, these passengers can lock themselves in place without aid from a bus driver, which improves travel time.